 - a.
 Deliver campaigning evidence and interventions for further devolution of public health funding, autonomy and powers to London boroughs. - b.
-Publicise and win public and government support for spend to save initiatives such as improving the funding of borough collaboration on HIV prevention and sexual health services which tackles HIV and other sexually transmitted infections. - c.
-Highlight the achievements of boroughs around public health prevention, early intervention and the need for adequate funding. - d.
-Lead the development of borough collaboration on tackling illegal tobacco, including in respect of the Summer Campaign and potential pilot of an Illegal Tobacco Enforcement Unit. - e.
-Ensure the borough voice is influential in the development of London-level propositions for tackling childhood obesity in response to the London Health and Care Vision ambition. - f.
-Influence the Spending Review by developing and publicising the case for investment in local public health. - g.
-Through reports and evidence, highlight the pressures within the public health workforce and make the case for integrated workforce planning to ensure parity of opportunity for public health, social care and healthcare workforces.
+Publicise and win public and government support for spend to save initiatives such as PrEP, and in doing so champion the impact of borough collaboration on, for example, HIV prevention and sexual health services which tackles HIV and other sexually transmitted infections. - c.
+Highlight the achievements in utilising boroughs public health expertise and powers to deliver prevention and control of the Covid infection. - d.
+Lead the development of knowledge and effective practice aimed at tackling the disproportionate health impact of Covid, as well as the range of reasons behind the disparity, and ensure the borough voice is influential within London level health inequalities partnerships. - e.
+Lead the development of borough collaboration on tackling illegal tobacco, including in respect of the Summer Campaign and potential pilot of an Illegal Tobacco Enforcement Unit.